eric-blake/Connect-4/README.md

 ### Libraries Used
-(random) was used to generate column number for the computers move (time) was used to puase between player move and computer move
+(random) was used to generate column number for the computers move (time) was used to puase between player move and computer move (sys) wasused for the print slow function
+(os) was used for the clear function

 ## Testing: